Do I need to tag my card every time I ride?

 Clipper automatically calculates transfer discounts and fare credits.
 Just tag your Clipper card each time you transfer.

 When riding VTA light rail, you are allowed up to 2 hours to complete your trip.
 You should not tag your card again within this 2-hour period, or you will be charged another fare.

 Clipper does not offer discounts on transfers between VTA and ACE, Capitol Corridor, Highway 17 or Monterey/Salinas Transit.

 Visit the VTA website for details about available transfers.

-I transferred to another light rail vehicle and saw that I was charged again.
-Don't I have two hours to ride?
+I transferred to another light-rail vehicle and saw that I was charged again.
+Don't I have 2 hours to ride?

 You will need to note what time you tagged your Clipper card at the beginning of your trip and keep track of the time as you travel.
 If the 2-hour period expires and your trip is not completed, you are subject to citation.

-Standard Monthly Passes and Express Monthly Passes are valid for the calendar month purchased.
-The Standard Monthly Pass is valid for adult riders on regular routes and for youth, senior and disabled riders on all regular and Express routes.
-The Express Monthly Pass is valid for adult riders on all regular and Express routes.
+The Standard Monthly Pass and Express Monthly Pass are valid for the calendar month purchased.
+The Standard Monthly Pass is valid for adult riders on regular routes and for youth, senior and disabled riders on all regular and express routes.
+The Express Monthly Pass is valid for adult riders on all regular and express routes.

-If I earn a youth, senior or disabled Day Pass and transfer to an Express route, how will Clipper charge me?
+If I earn a youth, senior or disabled Standard Day Pass and transfer to an express route, how will Clipper charge me?

 When you have earned a youth, senior or disabled Standard Day Pass, you can ride all VTA bus and light-rail routesincluding express bus routesfor the rest of that day free of charge.